October 27, 2006 (Refreshed Sept 24, 2012; reviewed Oct 14 2019)

 eCoaching Tip 26: Discussion Posts that Invite Reflection and Response

-Tip 25: Discussion Wraps — A Useful “Cognitive Pattern” or “Collection of Discrete Thought Threads?described a strategy of explicitly summarizing or bringing a discussion to a close by using discussion wraps.
+eCoaching Tip 25 – Discussion Wraps — A Useful “Cognitive Pattern” or “Collection of Discrete Thought Threads? described a strategy of explicitly summarizing or bringing a discussion to a close by using discussion wraps.
 Discussion wraps add impact to a forum by integrating and summarizing the content generated by students.

-A related question frequently asked by faculty centers around the challenge of creating a discussion post that really gets students thinking and talking.
+A related question frequently asked by faculty is the challenge of creating a discussion post that really gets students thinking and talking.
 The question might sound like this, “How do you create a discussion post or problem scenario that students can’t wait to contribute to?”

 While it might be a stretch to hope to create that kind of learning excitement, it really is something to strive for.

 To get started, let’s consider the different purposes that you may have for your learners for your discussions.
-You might want to design discussions for one of the following purposes: (Note: Suggestions are cited in Grogan, 2005 and include suggestions from Painter, et al., 2003 and Goodyear et al., 2003.)
+You might want to design discussions for one of the following purposes: (Note: Suggestions are cited in Grogan, 2005 and include suggestions from Painter, et al., 2003, Goodyear, 2002 and 2005, and the TeacherStream reference in edutopia (2010).

 - Encourage critical or creative thinking